LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

    where :math:`x_j` is a vector in the vector array *X*, :math:`w_j` is a weight vector in the vector array *W*, and *m* is the output array of scalars containing the computed norms.
-The operation returns 0 for success and a non-zero value otherwise.
+The operation returns a :c:type:`SUNErrCode`.

    Usage: